Human trafficking in Guatemala: Statistics

+In 2023, the Organised Crime Index noted that the crime was carried out by small local gangs as well as larger organised groups.

 Border Crossings

 The borders in Central America involving Honduras, Mexico, El Salvador, Belize and Nicaragua are considered hot-spots for human trafficking supply and transit.
 Every year many women and children attempt the crossing from Guatemala to the United States though Mexico.
 They often will wait by the Guatemala-Mexico border and get picked up by traffickers promising safe travel for a cost.
 Many migrants can't afford it and will later pay though bonded labor or other manners such as sexual exploitation or working as a mule to pay off the debt.
 A global report on Trafficking in Persons by the United Nations Office on Drugs and Crime (UNODC) reported that cross-border trafficking in person originating in Central America and The Caribbean reports for 12% of the all human trafficking detected in North America.
 It has been stated that Guatemala has highest rates of trafficked child labor in the Americas with over 800,000 children forcefully working for gangs and other organizations.